-Slips trips and falls are common accidents that could happen anywhere as so many different things could cause them.
-Here are some examples of slips trip and falls that may lead to compensation claim;
+Slips trips and falls are common accidents that could happen anywhere.
+However, to make a claim following a slip and fall on a train, your injuries must have been caused by third-party negligence.
+Here are some examples of slips, trips, and falls that may lead to compensation claims:

-- Water that has been spilt on the floor of the train but not been cleaned up or signage put out causing a passenger to slip and injure themselves.
+- Water that has been spilt on the floor of the train but not been cleaned up or signage put out causing a passenger to slip and fall on a train.

 - Food that has been spilt on the floor of the buffet car but has not been cleaned up, again causing a passenger to fall and injure themselves.